MaryAnnaMoore07/Suspected_Data_Exfiltration/README.md

    3. **🌍 Network Exfiltration Check:**
-   - **Observed Behavior:** I searched around the same time for any evidence of exfiltration from the network, but I didn’t see any logs indicating as such.
+   - **Observed Behavior:** I searched around the same time for any evidence of exfiltration from the network, but I didn’t see any logs indicating such.

    - **Detection Query (KQL):**